Get your free photography lesson plan

 Chromatic aberration happens when the different wavelengths of light are refracted at different angles through the lens.

-Let’s go back to fundamental physics: white light is a combination of all colors in the color spectrum.
-Each of these colors has different wavelengths, and therefore, focuses at a slightly different distance.
+Let’s go back to fundamental physics: white light combines all colors in the color spectrum.
+Each of these colors has different wavelengths, focusing at a slightly different distance.

 light wavelength